S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Enable the flow of information and influence between two teams.
 </div></div>

-A team selects one of its members to represent their interests in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> decisions of another team.
+A team selects one of its members to represent their interests in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> decisions of another team.

 ![One circle linked to another circle](img/structural-patterns/link.png)